arp7/hadoop-vagrant/README.md

 The VM names will be n001, n002 etc. The Ambari repo URL is optional.
 If specified, then Ambari Server will be installed on host n001.

+*Note:* The VMs are setup for password-less ssh access using the insecure keyfiles found under centos7/ssh-files.
+Additionally, the vagrant user has password-less ssh enabled using the [Vagrant default insecure keyfiles](https://github.com/hashicorp/vagrant/tree/master/keys).
+If you care about security then you must replace these insecure keys.

 ## Customization
-Each VM gets 3GB of memory which is enough to start HDFS and YARN daemons.
+Each VM gets 2GB of memory which is enough to start HDFS and YARN daemons.
 Edit `centos7/Vagrantfile` to change the RAM allocation.
 ```
 config.vm.provider :virtualbox do |vb|
   vb.customize ["modifyvm", :id, "--memory", 2048] # RAM allocated to each VM